govardhan-06/EatSage/BACKEND.md

 - **Responses**:
   - `200 OK`: Order accepted.
   - `500 Internal Server Error`: Error occurred while accepting the order.
+- **Note**: If the restaurant denies the order sent by the customer agent, then the prompt route must be initiated once again using the prompt given by the user.
+User must be informed about this order denial by the restaurant.
+The restaurant message can be accessed using the `/resConfirm` route

 #### Call Valet